nathanjones4323/personal-website/content/authors/admin/_index.md

 ---
 N﻿athan Jones is a Data Engineer for the logistics platform Curri - a Y Combinator company (YC S19).

 He is highly skilled in ANSI SQL (PostgreSQL specialty) and Python with an emphasis on data analysis and machine learning.
-He has experience with developing, testing, and deploying predictive models through AWS, creating end to end production level data pipelines, and building internal BI dashboards.\
+He has experience with
+ * Developing, testing, and deploying predictive models through AWS
+ * Creating end to end production level data pipelines
+ * Building internal BI dashboards
+ \
 \
 Outside of work Nathan loves baseball, basketball, and hiking.